-Dyson has its fingers in several pies, from vacuum cleaners to hair care, all of which are pricey but deliver near-perfect results.
-The Dyson Supersonic might be the most expensive hair dryer on the market, for example, but having used that for a couple of years we'd not want to use anything else - it's worthy of its price tag.
+(Pocket-lint) - Dyson has its fingers in several pies, from vacuum cleaners to hair care, all of which are pricey but deliver near-perfect results.
+The Dyson Supersonic might be the most expensive hair dryer on the market, for example, but having used that for a several years we'd not want to use anything else - it's worthy of its price tag.

 Premium, superior design